MUTX Documentation

 The Wallets tab is where you create, import, inspect, and operate wallets.

-New wallets default to devnet, which is the safest place to test.
+New wallets default to a testnet for the chain you pick, which is the safest place to try operations.

 Create a wallet